 Special Needs Trusts

 A special needs or supplemental needs trust can help you leave assets for a disabled child or family member, while preserving their eligibility for government benefits.
 These trusts allow your beneficiary to continue to get the equipment or vehicles, educational opportunities, vocational training, service animals or any other services they need.
-By naming a corporate trustee, you are ensuring that trusted experts will distribute your assets, and your beneficiary’s needs will continue to be met over their lifetime.
+By naming a corporate trustee or trust management company, you are ensuring that trusted experts will distribute your assets, and your beneficiary’s needs will continue to be met over their lifetime.

 Irrevocable Life Insurance Trusts

 If you have a large estate and wish to offset the estate tax, establishing an Irrevocable Life Insurance Trust may provide you with that flexibility.
 Working as a wealth replacement vehicle, this type of trust is regularly reviewed to ensure that the insurance policy is viable and will fulfill the intent of the trust.
 Because of their strict federal laws, these trusts require special expertise to administer.
 Southeast Trust services can handle the intricacies of an irrevocable life insurance trust.